 What is wrong with pH neutral cleaners or EPA registered pH neutral biocides?
 All cleaners — whether they are a liquid or a powder — will leave a residue on a floor when you mop or use an auto scrubber to clean.
 That sticky residue that maintains a pH of 6.5 – 8.5, which is just the sort of environment where microbes can flourish.

 So how about using a high pH cleaner?
 That’s a problem for most floor finishes.
 A high pH will remove a typical floor finish; the more parts per million, the faster the removal.

 This is how Simix can help you lower HAI rates and keep patients healthier.

-Simix Multi-Surface Cleaner leaves a residue that has a pH of 12.7.
+Simix Multi-Surface Kitchen Degreaser leaves a residue that has a pH of 12.7.
 Simix Ceramic Floor Coating maintains a pH higher than 11.
 Our coated floors are stronger than steel.
-Our new technology will give you floors that will never yellow, crack, chip or peel — floors that can withstand the high pH in Simix Multi-Surface Cleaner.
+Our new technology will give you floors that will never yellow, crack, chip or peel — floors that can withstand the high pH in Simix Multi-Surface Kitchen Degreaser.

 Thus, our floors help you fight infection rates by creating a high pH shield where microbes die.

 But our products do more than that.
 Simix products all contain nano-particles of titanium dioxide.
 When UV rays hit our titanium dioxide, they convert water (in the air) to produce a radical form of hydrogen peroxide.
 This safe oxidizer then nicks away at organic matter like bacteria, algae and mold until those things are completely destroyed.